 Very strong split testing and reporting features to optimize your email marketing

 Templates are rather limited, and the editor is a little clunky and difficult to use

 Digital marketers, especially dedicated email marketers, who need advanced functions will likely find everything they need with GetResponse.
 If you want to handle everything in one place (landing pages, webinars, analytics, etc.) then try the free trial to see if GetResponse is right for you.

-FTC disclaimer: Links to GetResponse and MailChimp are affiliate links.
+FTC disclaimer: Links to GetResponse, Constant Contact, and MailChimp are affiliate links.